 I want to address first, the new options available while I have your attention, in case you don't make it past the first couple topics.
 New to the site you will notice that there are choices as to what type of lighting the mother colony of the frag you're interested in is grown under.
 Halide, T5, or LED.

 This means that there are possibly three available frags at any time.
 However, if there is something that I may only have growing under T5's, for example, then the other two options will be listed as "check back soon".
 The site defaults to the halide option so if you see a coral listed as "check back soon" try the other lighting options before you move on because what you're looking for may be available under another option.

 I ship Fed Ex priority overnight exclusively and offer a flat rate of $35 on any order under $250.
 All orders over $250 ship free.
 Frags ship in bags, that are labeled with the corals name, double bagged and heat sealed shut.
 I use styro lined boxes and heat or cool packs as necessary.

 It gets ridiculously cold here in Wisconsin in the dead of winter and I have put my methods to the ultimate test shipping even in the single digits with 100% survival rate.
 That said, I'll still use every bit of discretion I have to determine if it's safe or smart to ship your sps.
 Worst case scenario, we may have to reschedule, but I'm always happy to hold them here and alive than be dead in Memphis.
-The few weeks leading up to Christmas and almost the entire month of February can be an extremely risky time to ship for a multitude or reasons.
+The few weeks leading up to Christmas can be an extremely risky time to ship for a multitude or reasons.
 If you have placed an order around then, I'll be in close contact with you about when we can ship based on current info I get from Fed Ex or the weather stations.